Dustin Hoffman: 1970–1979: Film stardom and acclaim

 Hoffman next starred in Marathon Man (1976), a film based on William Goldman's novel of the same name, opposite Laurence Olivier and Roy Scheider.
 Its director, John Schlesinger also directed Hoffman in Midnight Cowboy in 1969.
 Described as "Schlesinger's thriller", by author Gene D. Phillips, Hoffman plays the hero, Babe Levy, a part-time long-distance runner and graduate student, who suddenly finds himself being pursued by a fugitive Nazi.
 To put himself in the mindset of someone under severe emotional distress, Hoffman did not sleep for days at a time and let his body become disheveled and unhealthy.
 Olivier was alarmed when Hoffman turned up on set for the dental torture scene.
 Hoffman explained what he had done, and Olivier replied: "My dear boy, have you ever tried simply acting?
 It's much easier."

 Goldman describes his inspiration for the novel: "What if someone close to you was something totally different from what you thought?
 In the story, Hoffman thinks his brother (Roy Scheider) is a businessman where the reality is that the man is a spy, who has been involved with the Nazi, Szell."
 However, Hoffman remembers a serious disagreement he had with Goldman, who also wrote the screenplay, about how the story ends:

 I was called on, as the character, to fire point-blank at the Laurence Olivier character, Dr. Szell, and kill him in that last scene.
 And I said that I couldn't do it.
 Goldman was quite upset about it, because first of all, how dare I?
 He wrote the book.
 "Your job isn't to rewrite — your job is to play it as written." ... it got nasty.
 I said, "Go hire someone else."

 I remember Goldman saying: "Why can't you do this?
 Are you such a Jew?"
 I said, "No, but I won't play a Jew who cold-bloodedly kills another human being." ...
 And that's important to me, that I didn't shoot him in the end.
 Being a Jew is not losing your humanity and not losing your soul.

 Hoffman's next roles were also successful.
 He opted out of directing Straight Time (1978), but starred as a thief.
 His next film, Michael Apted's Agatha (1979), was with Vanessa Redgrave as Agatha Christie, focussing on the missing eleven days of the author's life.
-The part of Archie Christie was played by Timothy Dalton, then partner of Vanessa Redgrave, and later to star in James Bond movies.
+The part of Archie Christie was played by Timothy Dalton, then partner of Redgrave, and later to star in James Bond films.
 Dalton's depiction of cold indifference to his wife produced a perfect foil to Hoffman's portrayal of warm compassion, humor and sensitivity.
 The film had both romantic and comic moments whilst the overall plot cleverly mirrored one of Christie's detective novels.
 Agatha was generally very well received by critics, especially in the UK, and maintains an 82% rating on Rotten Tomatoes.